 Our security team will investigate promptly and take action to protect all BoldDesk users.

-Phishing attacks are becoming more sophisticated, but your best defense remains awareness and caution.
+Phishing threat are becoming more sophisticated, but your best defense remains awareness and caution.

 Always pause before clicking on links, downloading attachments, or sharing sensitive information—one moment of verification can prevent major security risks.